pdee/pdee/doc/commands-python-mode.rst

 py-toggle-split-windows-on-execute
 ----------------------------------
-If `py-split-windows-on-execute-p' should be on or off.
+If `py-split-window-on-execute' should be on or off.

-  Returns value of `py-split-windows-on-execute-p' switched to.
+  Returns value of `py-split-window-on-execute' switched to.

 py-split-windows-on-execute-on
 ------------------------------
-Make sure, `py-split-windows-on-execute-p' is on.
+Make sure, `py-split-window-on-execute' is on.

-Returns value of `py-split-windows-on-execute-p'.
+Returns value of `py-split-window-on-execute'.

 py-split-windows-on-execute-off
 -------------------------------
-Make sure, `py-split-windows-on-execute-p' is off.
+Make sure, `py-split-window-on-execute' is off.

-Returns value of `py-split-windows-on-execute-p'.
+Returns value of `py-split-window-on-execute'.

 py-toggle-highlight-indentation
 -------------------------------